What Can You Use Student Loans For?

 Student Loan Spending Rules

-The amount of financial aid a student receives is based largely on each academic institution’s calculated “cost of attendance,” which may include factors like your financial need and your Expected Family Contribution (EFC).
-Your cost of attendance minus your EFC generally helps determine how much need-based aid you’re eligible for.
+The amount of financial aid a student receives is based largely on each academic institution’s calculated “cost of attendance,” which may include factors like your financial need and your Student Aid Index, or SAI (formerly called the Expected Family Contribution, or EFC).
+Your cost of attendance minus your SAI generally helps determine how much need-based aid you’re eligible for.
 Eligibility for non-need-based financial aid is determined by subtracting all of the aid you’ve already received from your cost of attendance.

 Additionally, when you took out a student loan, you probably signed a promissory note that outlined what you’re supposed to be spending your loan money on.
 Those restrictions may vary depending on what kind of loan you received — federal or private, subsidized or unsubsidized.
 If the restrictions weren’t clear, it’s not a bad idea to ask your lender, “What can I use my student loan for?”

-If you’re interested in adjusting loan terms or securing a new interest rate, you could consider refinancing your student loans with SoFi.
-Refinancing can allow qualifying borrowers to secure a lower interest rate or preferable terms, which could potentially save them money over the long run.
-Refinancing federal loans eliminates them from all federal borrower benefits and protections, inducing deferment options and the ability to pursue public service loan forgiveness, so it’s not the right choice for all borrowers.
+If you’re interested in adjusting loan terms or securing a new interest rate, you could consider refinancing your student loans.
+Refinancing can allow qualifying borrowers to secure a lower interest rate or more preferable terms, which could potentially save them money over the long run.
+Refinancing federal loans eliminates them from all federal borrower benefits and protections, including deferment options and the ability to pursue Public Service Loan Forgiveness, so it’s not the right choice for all borrowers.

 The Takeaway

-Private student loans can be used to pay for qualifying educational expenses like tuition and fees, room and board, and supplies like books, pens, a laptop, and a backpack.
+Student loans are intended to be used to pay for qualifying educational expenses such as tuition and fees, room and board, supplies, transportation, and food.
 Expenses like entertainment, vacations, cars, and fancy dinners cannot generally be paid for using student loans.

 SoFi Student Loan Refinance